 Are there any Side-effects to Taking spirulina?

-Powerful foods like spirulina can provoke Herxheimer, or healing reactions in people whose bodies are carrying toxic overloads.
+Powerful foods like spirulina and chlorella can provoke Herxheimer, or healing reactions in people whose bodies are carrying toxic overloads.
 As with any new food or substance you ingest we suggest beginning you healing journey gently and seeing how your body adjusts.

 Certain people have noticed the following reactions and side effects: